Quebec Act: Thirteen Colonies

 The British colonies in North America.
 Engraved and published by Royal Geographer William Faden in 1777.

 The Quebec Act angered some Americans.
-Along with four punitive acts passed in the same parliamentary session (called the Coercive Acts in England), it was termed one of the Intolerable Acts by the Patriots, and contributed to the coming of the American Revolution.
+Along with four punitive acts passed in the same parliamentary session (called the Coercive Acts in England), it was termed one of the Intolerable Acts by the Patriots, and contributed to the development and threat of the Americans, and their revolution.

 Frontiersmen from Virginia and other colonies were already entering the areas that the act transferred to Quebec.
 Land development companies such as the Ohio Company had already been formed to acquire ownership of large tracts and sell land to settlers and trade with the Indians.
 Americans denounced the act for promoting the growth of "Papism" (Catholicism) and cutting back on their freedom and traditional rights.
 In particular, the colonial governments of New York, Pennsylvania and Virginia were angered by the unilateral assignment of the Ohio lands to Quebec, which had each been granted them in their royal charters.
 The George Rex protest flag was created in New York as a result.

 Langston (2005) looked at press reaction in New England.
 Some colonial editors explained their views on how it reorganized Canadian governance, explaining how they felt it established direct rule by the Crown and limiting the reach of English law to criminal jurisprudence.
 Isaiah Thomas of the Massachusetts Spy drew links between the Quebec Act and legislation circumscribing American liberties, such as the Tea Act and the Coercive Acts.
 Editors shaped public opinion by writing editorials and reprinting opposition letters from both sides of the Atlantic.
 The First Continental Congress, which met from 5 September to 26 October 1774, addressed the inhabitants of Quebec, warning them of the perils of the supposedly arbitrary and tyrannical nature of Parliament.